jboss-developer/jboss-eap-quickstarts/spring-resteasy/README.md

 The `spring-resteasy` quickstart demonstrates how to package and deploy a web application, which includes resteasy-spring integration, in
 Red Hat JBoss Enterprise Application Platform.

-Currently the resteasy-spring.jar is using Spring 3.0.3, as such this quickstart needs to run on some version of Spring 3.x.

 System requirements
 -------------------